00xbyte/00xbyte.github.io/_tabs/about.md

 ---
-# the default layout is 'page'
+title: About
 icon: fas fa-info-circle
 order: 4
 ---

-Security researcher based in Tel Aviv
+My name is Zuki, and I am a security researcher based in Tel Aviv.
+In this blog I showcase some of the security issues I find.